 Improvement, Substantial – any reconstruction, rehabilitation, addition, or other improvement of a Structure, after the Effective Date of adoption, the cost of which, cumulatively exceeds 50 percent of the market value of the Structure before the Start of Construction of the improvement, or which results in an expansion of greater than 25% of the existing Gross Floor Area, whichever is less.
 This term includes Structures which have incurred Substantial Damage, regardless of the actual repair work performed.
 The term does not, however, include (a) any project for improvement of a Structure to correct existing Violations of state or local health, sanitary, or safety code specification which have been identified by the state or local code enforcement official and which are the minimum necessary to assure safe conditions or (b) any alteration of a Historic Structure, provided that the alteration will not preclude the Structure’s continued designation as a Historic Structure.

-signs (see also Section 5.7.1), portable toilets,
+Incidental structures - structures with footprints of 150 square feet or less that are incidental and de minimis to a use, such as refuse containers, picnic tables, dog waste bags dispensers and bins, poles, tents or canopies, soccer goals and other structures incidental to outdoor recreational sports, signs (see also Section 5.7.1), portable toilets, and other structures not considered to increase the degree of flood hazard.
+No structures greater than 150 square feet in area shall be considered incidental structures.

 Insignificant activities – placement or erection of decorative or directional elements, or of small incidental structures that are not buildings, such as flag poles, mail box posts, public refuse containers, dog waste bag/ bin stations, picnic tables, or temporary tents or canopies, which do not result in new obstructions to flood flows or alter drainage or have the potential to be a substantial improvement.
 Placement of these elements shall include anchoring to the ground to prevent lateral movement from floodwater.
 Insignificant activities may also include mowing, planting a garden, or adding soil amendments. , installing a mail box for the delivery of US postal mail or newspaper, or erecting a flag pole.
 Insignificant activities will not result in new obstructions to flood flows or impair drainage or have the potential to be a substantial improvement.
 These activities shall require a permit in the Floodway from the Zoning Administrator.